ludovicdeluna/frigomagik/README.md

 ## Users Stories

 As an administrator,
-I want to load the receipts in the database, so the users cans look for them with the app
+I want to seed the application with default receipts in the database, so the users cans look for them with the app

 As a visitor,